uhub/awesome-actionscript/README.md

 * [sshilko/jQuery-AS3-Webcam](https://github.com/sshilko/jQuery-AS3-Webcam) - jQuery wrapper for capturing web camera images written with ActionScript 3
 * [sammyt/fussy](https://github.com/sammyt/fussy) - actionscript reflection query language
 * [PhantomAppDevelopment/icon-generator](https://github.com/PhantomAppDevelopment/icon-generator) - Generate icons and launch screens for your Adobe AIR projects.
-* [nosir/pixas-editor](https://github.com/nosir/pixas-editor) - Isometric pixel graphics editor
+* [nosir/pixas](https://github.com/nosir/pixas) - ActionScript library for building isometric pixel elements
 * [joshtynjala/starling-preloader](https://github.com/joshtynjala/starling-preloader) - An example preloader for Starling Framework running in Adobe Flash Player in a web browser
+* [jimojon/Multipart.as](https://github.com/jimojon/Multipart.as) - AS3 multipart form data request generator
 * [away3d/integration-examples-fp11](https://github.com/away3d/integration-examples-fp11) - Actionscript examples demonstrating the use of the Away3D engine for Flash Player 11 in combination with other actionscript libraries
 * [audreyt/as3gif](https://github.com/audreyt/as3gif) - AS3GIF lets you play and encode animated GIF's with ActionScript 3.
-* [nosir/pixas](https://github.com/nosir/pixas) - ActionScript library for building isometric pixel elements
-* [jimojon/Multipart.as](https://github.com/jimojon/Multipart.as) - AS3 multipart form data request generator
 * [mikkoh/AS3-Airplay](https://github.com/mikkoh/AS3-Airplay) - This is an implementation of Apple's Airplay written in Actionscript 3.
 * [mikesoylu/fortia](https://github.com/mikesoylu/fortia) - a minimal 2D actionscript game library
 * [MattesGroeger/as3-cheats](https://github.com/MattesGroeger/as3-cheats) - Provides an easy way to use cheat codes with ActionScript 3.0.